The Special Master's Program

 SMP Team Leaders

 Each student is assigned to one of the six Team Leaders (who will be the source of advice on medical school application process), as well as one letter writer (below Team Leaders), who will write a letter of recommendation.
 This academic recommendation will include grades from most of the fall classes, and will be sent to medical schools the first week of December.

 Susan Mulroney, Ph.D.

-The Director of the Special Master's Program, Dr Mulroney is also director of the medical Gastrointestinal Biology course and is past director of the Medical Physiology course.
+The Director of the Special Master's Program, Dr Mulroney is director of the new medical Physiology course, and past director of the most recent medical Gastrointestinal Biology course, and the old Medical Physiology course.
 She received her Ph.D. from Georgetown University and is a tenured Professor in the Department of Pharmacology & Physiology.
 Her research interests are on the impact of gonadal sex on the development of diabetic renal and cardiovascular diseases, and the effects of acupuncture on the hypothalamic-pituitary axis in chronic stress.
 She is co-author (with Dr Adam Myers) of the Netter's Essential Physiology textbook, and has received multiple Golden Apple awards for her teaching from the medical and SMP classes.
 She was inducted into the Magis Society of Master Teachers in 2013, the Golden Orchard in 2014, and the American Physiological Society named her the Arthur C. Guyton Educator of the Year in 2015.
 Office Location: Med-Dent Building, Room NE409.

 Thomas Sherman, Ph.D.

-Dr. Sherman is Team Leader and teaches in the medical Metabolism, Signal Transduction and Nutrition course, as well as the Human Nutrition and Health course.
-Dr Sherman also lectures in the Human Endocrinology course.
+Dr. Sherman is Team Leader and teaches in the Medical Moecular Biology & Metabolism course, Foundations of Physiology course, and Medical Endocrinology & Reproductive Biology course.
 He received his Ph.D. from University of Texas, Southwestern Medical Center, and is a Professor in the Department of Pharmacology & Physiology.
 He has been nominated for the Golden Apple teaching award by medical and SMP students, receiving several from the SMP class.
 His research interests include: neuroendocrine regulation of hypothalamic vasopressin and oxytoxin gene expression; molecular mechanisms of steroid hormone receptor expression and of steroid hormone feedback on neuropeptide genes.
 Office location: Med-Dent Building, Room NE407.